Forgery

 - Writing a check from a bank account that the payee has already closed

-- Anything that allows for fraudulently getting a government identification.
+- Anything that allows for fraudulently getting a government identification

 Forgery is often connected to other crimes.
 The person who is alleged to have used fraudulently obtained credentials to enter a building or log into a computer system might also be charged with burglary and theft.